-Each of the four input level controls and the treble and bass controls and associated spindles may be removed, by pulling, to prevent unauthorised tampering.
+Each of the six input level controls and the treble and bass controls and master level control and associated spindles may be removed, by pulling, to prevent unauthorised tampering.
 Blanking plugs are provided.
 At any time in the future, the situation may be reversed, but care should be exercised in correctly locating the spindle splines.